Lorentz Violation in Emergent Gravity and Its Cosmological Consequences

 Before embarking on our derivation, we stress that thermogravity departs radically from the usual construction of a theory via an action, equations of motion, symmetries, conserved quantities, etc. The fundamental action is hidden in the microstructure, and there is no {\it a priori} reason why the emergent dynamics should take the form of PDEs decoupled from thermodynamics, much less admit an action and gauge symmetries.
 Thus, we have the latitude to explore theories that would be anathema from the traditional point of view.
 Moreover, in this context, thermodynamic energy is more fundamental than the external notion of energy in curved spacetime, with all its ambiguities of definition (a point that will be relevant when discussing local symmetries and Killing fields).
 Finally, the internal thermodynamical time could bear no relation to the outer time of the emergent spacetime~\cite{FN+}.

-Other settings could be used to present our argument, but for definiteness we will consider a small causal diamond $\mathcal{D}$ around a generic point $P$: a neighborhood of $P$ bounded by a lower ($\mathscr{I}^-$) and an upper ($\mathscr{I}^+$) null surface of infinitesimal affine length $2 \ell$, joined at an “equator’’ (mathematically, a bifurcation surface) which is the boundary $\partial\Sigma$ of a three-ball $\Sigma$.
+Other settings could be used to present our argument, but for definiteness we will consider a small causal diamond $\mathcal{D}$ around a generic point $P$ (see Fig.\ref{FigDiamond}): a neighborhood of $P$ bounded by a lower ($\mathscr{I}^-$) and an upper ($\mathscr{I}^+$) null surface of infinitesimal affine length $2 \ell$, joined at an “equator’’ (mathematically, a bifurcation surface) which is the boundary $\partial\Sigma$ of a three-ball $\Sigma$.
 Physically, this is the region traced by an expanding sphere of light ($\mathscr{I}^-$), reflecting at $\partial\Sigma$, and then ($\mathscr{I}^+$) reconverging to a point.
 The causal-diamond construction is particularly useful in emergent-gravity frameworks that preserve diffeomorphism and local Lorentz invariance, but it also provides a natural probe for scenarios in which these symmetries are ultimately broken.
 Notably, the equator breaks local Lorentz invariance, and one can consider infinitely many such spheres, boosted with respect to one another, giving rise to physically distinct diamonds.
-In contrast to~\cite{J2}, the mirror here is attached to a preferred frame, with local Lorentz invariance emerging only if the mirror has no physical macroscopical effects~\cite{FN+++}.
+In contrast to~\cite{J2}, the mirror here is attached to a preferred frame, with local Lorentz invariance emerging only if the mirror has no physical macroscopic effects~\cite{FN+++}.

 For the purposes of this paper, the essential feature of the diamond is that energy can only flow inward across $\mathscr{I}^-$ and outward across $\mathscr{I}^+$, and that all the entropy is on $\mathscr{I}^\pm$~\cite{FN1}, so that such flows are heat flows (this could be used as the emergent definition of ``null surface'').
-The idea is to subject $\mathcal{D}$ to an Otto cycle such that GR and relatives appear as the iso-$N$ (the ``isochoric'') no-work limit, and the sought after new theories emerge from the generic cycle (Fig.~\ref{FigOtto}).
+The idea is to subject $\mathcal{D}$ to an Otto cycle such that GR and relatives appear as the iso-$N$ (the ``isochoric'') no-work limit, and the sought-after new theories emerge from the generic cycle (Fig.~\ref{FigOtto}).
 A form of Stokes' theorem should then enforce:

-with the (heat) boundary fluxes counted as inward/outward on $\mathscr{I}^\mp$, and the last term (the ``chemical work'') unwrapped into two work contributions that return the system to its initial state.
+with the boundary fluxes (the heat $Q$) counted as inward/outward on $\mathscr{I}^\mp$, and the last term (the ``chemical work'', $W$) unwrapped into two work contributions that return the system to its initial state.
 In this way, the diamond naturally encodes a cycle.

 The advantage of a diamond is that it creates a compact region bounded by a null surface (except for the bifurcation, which has measure zero), so that Stokes' theorem can be applied.
 The price to pay is that $\mathcal{D}$ is invariant under only a {\it conformal} Killing vector (KV) field~\cite{J2}: